Undergraduate minors: religion and media; religious studies

 Explores the rise of discontent with organized religion in America and the flourishing of alternative means for understanding the meaning and purpose of life and the universe.

-RELS:2540 The Walls Between Us: Historic Uses of the Bible Defining the Other3 s.h.
+RELS:2540 The Walls Between Us: Historic Uses of the Bible in Defining the Other 3 s.h.

-Major events in Western history in which people disagreed about who deserves to be treated as human; students examine how the Bible was used to expand and restrict the circle of humanity, ranging from the Crusades and the Reformation to slavery and women's suffrage.
+Examination of major events in Western history in which people disagreed about who deserves to be treated as human; ranging from the Crusades and the Reformation to Slavery and Women's Suffrage, students examine how the Bible was used to expand and restrict the circle of humanity.
 Recommendations: some background in religion and religious studies is helpful.

 History and analysis of religious skepticism in Western culture from the classical period through modern times.
 Same as CLSA:2552.